 Examples of some questions you may ask are:

-- Do you know of any health issues that run in our family?
+- Do you know of any health issues that run in your family?

-- Do you know if any of our family members have any symptoms that the doctors haven’t been able to find what is causing them?
+- Do you know if any of your family members have some symptoms and the doctors cannot find what is causing those symptoms?

-- Do you know if there have been multiple miscarriages in our family?
+- Do you know if there have been multiple miscarriages in your family?

 Once you have talked to your family and gotten information about what conditions run in your family, you are now ready to share this information with your doctor and they can advise you on what you should do next.
 You can also contact Global Genes Patient Services (https://globalgenes.org/rare-concierge/) for additional resources.